sappo/zlogger/README.md

     gcc -lzlogger -lzyre -lczmq -lzmq myapp.c -o myapp

+### Election Protocol

+* When a peer joins the network it shall be given some time to discover other peers.
+* After the initial discovery phase a peer will start a challenge to become leader by sending a ELECTION message.
+* If a peer receives a ELECTION message and the challengers ID is lower than the own ID it will forward the leader message to all known peer but the one it received the message from.
+Further the challangers ID will be saved a potential leader and the sender will become this peers father.
+* If a peer receives a ELECTION message and the challengers ID is higher than the own ID it discard the message.
+* If a peer received ELECTION messages from all of its known peers.
+The peer will send a LEADER message to all of its known peers with the ID of the leader.
+* If a peer receives a LEADER message with the leader's ID the peer will set this ID as his leader and forwards the LEADER message to all of its known peers.
+* If a peer received LEADER message from all of its known peers the election is finished.
+In case the leaders ID equals his own ID this peer promote itsself to leader, otherwise it will become a follower.

 ### Demo

 The demo scripts are available in demo/ folder.
 Please refer to demo/README.md.